AlphxByte/Graphly/README.md

 > This is project is still in development.

 ## Dependencies
-1. Win32 (used mainly for creating the application window)
+1. Win32 (used mainly for creating the application window).
-2. DirectXMath
+2. DirectXMath.
-3. Direct2D and Direct3D 11 (rendering ui elements)
+3. Direct2D and Direct3D 11 (rendering ui elements).
-4. DXGI
+4. DXGI.

 > [!NOTE]
 > The project doesn't link DirectX libraries in the linker options yet, and those